plepers/ATF-Encoder/README.md

 Utils
 * replaceImageData : modify mip/face in existing atf file
 * removeAllBut : keep only one blockbased format of existing atf file.
 Use it to create platform specific lightweight texture by removing unused one.
+* getSuitableBlockbasedFormat :  return one of the blockbased texture formats internaly used by flash for the giver Context3D

 Limitations
 ===========